Michael Bublik Site

 Physical Examination

-A thorough physical examination is an important part of the diagnostic process.
+A thorough physical examination is an important part of the diagnostic process at our practice.
 Dr. Bublik will visually inspect your ears, nose, and throat using specialized instruments.
 He will palpate (feel) your neck to check for swollen lymph nodes or other abnormalities.

 The examination may include evaluating your cranial nerves, which are necessary for sensory and motor functions in the head and neck.
 This can include tests of facial movement, sensation, and reflexes.
-Dr. Bublik may also check for signs of deviated septum, or other nasal abnormalities.
+Dr. Bublik may also check for signs of a deviated septum or other nasal abnormalities.

-Depending on the findings from the initial consultation and physical examination, Dr. Bublik may recommend additional diagnostic tests.
+Depending on the findings from the initial consultation and physical examination, your ENT doctor may recommend additional diagnostic tests.

 Hearing Tests (Audiometry)